Nabil Arnaoot monogram Nabil Arnaoot

 eBay Site Security Program

-eBay Marketplaces' Site Security team had the right people but no shared map — no view of what was being worked on, no way for product teams to know when they needed a security review, no operating rhythm that scaled.
-I built the map, unblocked the intake, designed how the team showed up as internal consultants — and opened a cross-company conversation with PayPal's security org.
+eBay Marketplaces' Site Security team had the right people but no shared map.
+The work in progress was invisible, product teams couldn't easily tell when they needed a security review, and the group's way of working didn't scale.
+I built the map, smoothed out the intake, designed how the team showed up as partners, not obstacles — and opened a cross-company conversation with PayPal's security org.

 01Make the work visible